kedro-org/kedro/contributing-to-Kedro.md

 |Contribute a fix or feature|If you're interested in contributing fixes to code or documentation, first read our [guidelines for contributing developers](https://docs.kedro.org/en/stable/contribution/developer_contributor_guidelines.html) for an explanation of how to get set up and the process you'll follow.
 Once you are ready to contribute, a good place to start is to take a look at the `good first issues` and `help wanted issues` on [GitHub](https://github.com/kedro-org/kedro/issues).|
 |Contribute to the documentation|You can help us improve the [Kedro documentation online](https://docs.kedro.org/en/stable/).
 Send us feedback as a [GitHub issue](https://github.com/kedro-org/kedro/issues) or start a documentation discussion on [GitHub](https://github.com/kedro-org/kedro/discussions).
 You are also welcome to raise a PR with a bug fix or addition to the documentation.
 First read the guide [Contribute to the Kedro documentation](https://github.com/kedro-org/kedro/wiki/Kedro-documentation-style-guide).

+## Which contributions are likely to be accepted?

+Dataset contributions to the [Kedro-Datasets](https://github.com/kedro-org/kedro-plugins/tree/main/kedro-datasets) plugin are the most frequently accepted, since they do not require any changes to the framework itself.
+However, we do not discourage contributions to any of the other [Kedro-Plugins](https://github.com/kedro-org/kedro-plugins).

+Contributions based on existing issues from the Kedro team, or issues that the team has deemed useful, are likely to be accepted.

+Any contributions that affect fundamental changes to the Kedro Framework would require discussion first.
+In this case, we recommend opening an issue instead of a pull request.

+You can also make a contribution to [Awesome Kedro](https://github.com/kedro-org/awesome-kedro), our curated list of community content.